mattKjer/massive/README.md

 I started with the login page, mocking calls to display an incorrect login and a successful login so I wouldn't be blocked developing the user form page.

+Note - I had to put some backend logic into the frontend, such as associating a an ownership entity with the actual game entities.

 I decided to keep the data and models in the front end and work with them as if I had made an API call.
 When I had the time to implement a backend I could just integrate the api calls.

 Built out the games component to map over the returned 'owned games' and display them in a mobile first manner.